vjain143/trino-sidecar/README.md

 # trino-sidecar
-A repository to support trino to access and compatible with any external system, where first line of core dependency do not have inbuilt capabilities.
+A repository to support trino to work with any external eco-systems, where first line of core trino components are not have inbuilt capabilities.